How to Add a User to Kubernetes?

 Static token

-parameter is specified on the command line.
-Currently, tokens are valid indefinitely, and the list of tokens cannot be changed without restarting the API server.
+The API server reads tokens from a file when the --token-auth-file=SOMEFILE parameter is specified on the command line.
+Currently the tokens are valid indefinitely, and the list of tokens cannot be changed without restarting the API server.

-The token file is a CSV file with at least 3 columns: token, username, user UID, followed by optional group names.
+The token file is a csv file with at least 3 columns: token, username, user uid, followed by optional group names.

 Note: